Vietnam for Families: 8 Kids Friendly Activities

 The perfect shot for a kid's Vietnam vacation.

 There are also plenty of optional activities to burn off kids' energy.
-They can kayak, explore caves, visit a fishing village, go swimming or simply play the sands on the beach.
+They can kayak, explore caves, visit a fishing village, go swimming, or simply play on the sands on the beach.

 Kayaking and cave exploration add more fun to your Halong Bay cruise.

 4. Farming and fishing eco-tour in Hoi An